kjell/mcn-2020-git-haiku/index.md

-In the cicada's cry
+Bright red pepper-pod
-let us arrange these flowers
+let us to the road again
-A perfect evening!
+The Autumn wind.